stephanie-jones78/what_the_cps/README.md

 # What the CPS?
 ![My Image](imgs/header.png)

+## Additional Fields
+- Average consumption per day

+## Exploratory Questions
+Problem: What is driving higher energy bills?
+- Are overall energy bills truly trending upward?
+- What is the correlation between meter reading and consumption?
+- How frequently is each rates changing?
+Are they changing at the same time/in the same directio?

 ## Lesson Learned
 ### PII Masking
 I am working with personal account data and wanted to share my work wihtout exposing PII.
 I used a hidden file to store sensitive information and manually block out sensitive data in image files.
 I also set up my notebooks so that the full text of extracted text would never be returned, only the parsed, non-PII data.